Finding the 25th Hour

 Did I find my 25th hour?

 YES!
-I found my 25th hour (and then some) by following those new habits above.
-I now have more focus, more energy and yes, more time.
-My next step is learning to go to bed early, but that’s a whole other topic!
+I found my 25th hour (and then some) by following a few new habits.
+I now find I have more focus, more energy and yes, more time.
+Next step: “Going to bed early, a mom’s search for Nirvana.”

 Good luck finding your 25th hour!
 Have tips and tricks of your own?
 I’d love it if you’d share them with me…after all, I’m always looking for another distraction…err…I mean idea!